KevinKuo41/Default_Prediction_On_LendingClub_NeuralNets/09_Model_Comparison/README.md

 ### - NN4 Model
 ![圖片](https://user-images.githubusercontent.com/92542287/208510523-6056b944-1960-4f93-b860-1692a0c76ba2.png)

-#### The predicted default probabilities of the NN4 models almost concentrate on 20% to 80%.
-By contrast, the predicted default probability distribution of the NN2 & NN3 model is more evenly distributed (ranging from 10% to 80+%).

 ## 6. Conclusion
 #### Based on the comprehensive performance in the confusion matrix, AUC and False Negative Rate, we choose the NN2 model as the based model to make further lending decisions.